Hiroshi-Nakamura/Minimization/README.md

 This provides you Non-Linear Minimization with Constraints by using of Newton method.
 For Hessian calculation in Newton method, Automatic Differentiation technique will be used, which is implemented in "AutomaticDifferentiation.hpp", and which you can get from my other repository.
+In "MinimizationTest.cpp", you can see how to use this library.

 Because of using automatic differentiation, the cost function and constraint functions should be implemented with templete.